-For all those who flaunt their workaholic badges of honour and condescendingly accept the various neurotic flavours that comes with it, let’s come to terms with the fact that we have been conditioned to think that work in the laissez faire zeitgeist is about hyper vigilance.
+For all those who flaunt their workaholic badges of honor and condescendingly accept the various neurotic flavors that comes with it, let’s come to terms with the fact that we have been conditioned to think that work in the laissez faire zeitgeist is about hyper vigilance.
 It’s about what happens to people when they are trapped in abusive circumstances and cannot escape.
 Psychologist Judith Herman observed that “the ultimate effect of [psychological domination] is to convince the victim that the perpetrator is omnipotent, that resistance is futile, and that her life depends upon winning his indulgence through absolute compliance.”
-We haven’t been able to shrug of the mega legacy of the Industrial Age: Compliance.
+We haven’t been able to shrug off the mega legacy of the Industrial Age: Compliance.
 Phew!

 The idea that hustling can save you from calamity is an article of faith, not fact—and the Covid-19 pandemic is starting to shake the collective faith in individual striving.
 The doctrine of “workism” places the blame for global catastrophe squarely on the individual: If you can’t get a job because jobs aren’t there, you must be lazy, or not hustling hard enough.
 That’s the story that young and young-ish people tell themselves, even as they have spent the whole of their brief, broke working lives paying for the mistakes of the old, rich, and stupid.
-They internalised the collective failures of the ruling class as personal failings that could be fixed by working smarter, or harder, or both—because that, at least, meant that they might be able to fix them themselves.
-Unfair!
+They internalized the collective failures of the ruling class as personal failings that could be fixed by working smarter, or harder, or both—because that, at least, meant that they might be able to fix them themselves.
+Completely Unfair!

 After the quarantine, after we count the lives lost or ruined, recession is coming.
 A big one.
 For many, especially millennials, it’s the second devastating economic calamity in their short working lives( the first being the Global Financial Crisis of 2008-9), and they are still carrying the trauma of the first.
 This time, though, they know it’s not their fault.
 This time it’s abundantly clear that they don’t deserve it.
 And this is exactly the sort of crisis that gives people ideas about overturning the social order.

 The cult of productivity doesn’t have an answer for this crisis.
-Self-optimising will not save us this time, although saying so feels surprisingly blasphemous.
+Self-optimizing will not save us this time, although saying so feels surprisingly blasphemous.
 There is nothing counterrevolutionary about keeping busy.
 But right now, we have a finite opportunity to rethink how we value ourselves, to re-examine our metric for measuring the worth of human lives.